-India has emerged as the fastest growing economy in solutions - creating the world.
+India has emerged as the fastest growing economy in solutions - creating new markets and driving the world.
 The improvement in India's economic fundamentals has accelerated in the current year with the combined impact of strong government reforms, RBI's inflation focus supported by benign global commodity prices.